 This report is a deliverable in the context of the 2020 balancing incentive on scarcity pricing laid upon Elia by CREG.
 It bundles Elia's findings on the implementation of a scarcity pricing mechanism for Belgium, respectively analyzing the proposals put forward in the CORE study2, investigating own derived alternative proposals and drafting a preliminary implementation plan analyzing a possible implementation by the end of 2021.
+This final report takes into account the feedback received during the public consultation on a preliminary report organized in October 2020 when market parties were invited to provide feedback on Elia's findings.
+Elia received four reactions during the public consultation period, namely from Febeg, Febeliec, EFET and Nemo Link Limited.
+Note that this report is accompanied by a separate consultation report, in which Elia provides an answer to all received comments.

-More generally, this report, once final after the public consultation, adds to the ongoing considerations on the potential implementation of a scarcity pricing mechanism in the Belgian market.
+More generally, this final report, taking into account the feedback received during the public consultation, adds to the ongoing considerations on the potential implementation of a scarcity pricing mechanism in the Belgian market.